|Image credit: http://media-cache0.pinterest.com/|

 Mommy and Me Class

 Signing up for a mommy and me class for you and your little one is a fantastic way to keep your little one healthy and for you to get moving, too!
 Strengthening the bond between mother and child is healthy for both of you, and you’ll get your little one bouncing and shaking.
-There are all different kinds of mommy and me classes, from simple gymnastics classes to swimming classes.
+There are all different kinds of mommy and me classes, from simple gymnastics classes to North York private swimming lessons.
 Sign up for once or twice a week, and reap all the benefits that come with it.
 You and your child may both even make some new friends!

 The Stroller Jog